 The first phase included the creation of Sheldon Square, designed by Sidell Gibson Partnership.
 Featuring a landscaped amphitheatre at the centre, this public space is used for live music, film screenings and events.
-It’s surrounded by 95,000 sq ft of retail space including cafes and restaurants, plus 211 apartments.
+It’s surrounded by 95,000 sq ft of retail space including cafes, restaurants and leisure facilities, plus 211 apartments.
 Sheldon Square has 340,000 sq ft of office space split over two buildings, which were let to major blue chip companies such as Prudential, Kingfisher and Visa.

 The Novotel Hotel, designed by Dexter Moren Associates and Kohn Pedersen Fox, and One Kingdom Street both completed in 2008.
 One Kingdom Street is a 250,000 sq ft, twelve-storey office building designed by architects Sheppard Robson and let to tenants such as Vodaphone and Statoil.
 The construction was complex and included a transfer deck structure to facilitate future works for the construction of London’s Crossrail.